 Our Health and Safety Policy will be reviewed annually as a minimum, to monitor its effectiveness and to ensure that it reflects changing needs and circumstances.
 The Policy will be subject to additional review to reflect changes to legislative requirements, changes to key personnel and advancement in technologies which affect our activities.

-All our employees, volunteers, consultants and contractors employed as well as external organisations using premises where the Huyton Deanery CIO operate will be expected to comply with this Health and Safety Policy.
-A copy of it will be kept in each building of the parish and made available to others on request.
+All our employees, volunteers, consultants and contractors employed will be expected to comply with this Health and Safety Policy.
+A copy of it will be made available on request.

 2. Organisational Duties

 Huyton Deanery CIO Trustees have a legal duty to ensure the health, safety and welfare of all who work in or attend events organised by Huyton Deanery CIO.
 Several people play key roles however in the implementing of our policy.
-This is a shared responsibility between the PCC of each venue who have overall responsibility for the safety of a site and Huyton Deanery CIO which must ensure that only those venues able to evidence statutory compliance and safe practice are used for events and as workplaces.
+This is a shared responsibility between the owners/operators of each venue who have overall responsibility for the safety of a site and Huyton Deanery CIO which must ensure that only those venues able to evidence statutory compliance and safe practice are used for events and as workplaces.

 Huyton Deanery CIO in particular will ensure: